That one is keeping a secret, but I'm totally onto her. She's psychic!

 - Durkon at one point concluded that the storm Miko ambushed the Order of the Stick in was sent by his patron God, Thor.
 He reasoned if there hadn't been a storm, the Order would have destroyed Miko before she even got in melee range with arrows and flame spells.
 She wouldn't have told them why she was following them, or figured out that her "detect evil" spell had been getting a false reading.
 The storm also cleared just as soon as Durkon noted this.
 Turns out, Thor was just drunk.

 - In Narbonic, Dave's internet girlfriend Lovelace (who is actually Professor Madblood's supercomputer) lets slip that she's staying in the same hotel room as Madblood at a convention.
 When Dave and Helen break into Madblood's room to find her, they discover only one set of luggage; Dave mistakenly concludes from this that Lovelace is Madblood.

-- In El Goonish Shive, Grace chooses Die Hard as the first movie in a Christmas Special marathon due to assuming if it is a movie and takes place during Christmas time it must be a Christmas Special.
+- In El Goonish Shive, Grace chooses Die Hard as the first movie in a Christmas Special marathon due to assuming that if it is a movie set during Christmastime it must be a Christmas Special.

 - In The Salvation War , the demon lord Belial was extremely confused about why the humans were slaughtering the demonic hordes even though they used to only cower in fear a "mere" five millenia ago.
 He thought to his own forges, and how his slight refinements to tridents made them much better.
 He came to the conclusion that humans had been so scared of the mighty demons that they stockpiled many great weapons over the thousands of years and only used them now that they faced extinction.
 Wrong, sure, but much closer to the fact than the rest of Hell assuming that humans suddenly have magic.